 SYMBOL PROPERTY SYNTAX

 - type defines the the type of symbol.
-Normally the type attribute describes the symbol and ignored by XSCHEM, but there are some special types:
+Normally the type attribute describes the symbol and is ignored by XSCHEM, but there are some special types:

 - netlist_commands: the symbol is used to place SPICE commands into a spice netlist.
 It should also have a value attribute that may contain arbitrary text that is copied verbatim into the netlist.
 More on this in the netlist slide.